Key People:

 Drama and dance

 Shamanic symbolism is presented through dramatic enactment and dance.
 The shaman, garbed in regalia, lifts his voice in song to the spirits.
 This song is improvised but contains certain obligatory images and similes, dialogue, and refrains.
 The performance always takes place in the evening.
-The theatre is a conical tent or a yurt; the stage is the space around the fire where the spirits are invoked.
+The theater is a conical tent or a yurt; the stage is the space around the fire where the spirits are invoked.
 The audience consists of the invited members of the clan, awaiting the spirits in awe.
 A stage lighter and decorator, the shaman’s assistant, tends the fire so as to throw fantastic shadows onto the wall.
 All these effects help those present to visualize everything that the recited action of the shaman narrates.

 The shaman is simultaneously an actor, dancer, singer, and, indeed, a whole orchestra.
 This restless figure is a fascinating sight, with his cloak floating in the light of a fire in which anything might be imagined.
 The ribbons of his regalia flit around him, his round mirror reflects the flames, and his accoutrements jingle.
 The sound of his drum excites not only the shaman but also his audience.
 An integral characteristic of this drama is that those who are present are not mere objective spectators but rather faithful believers, and their belief enables the shaman to achieve results, as in healing physical or mental illnesses.